ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/01-sequences.md

         set(i, x)       // Replace the element at position i with the value x. get(i) -> T     // Returns the element at position i.

-As we already mentioned in @sec:more-lists, it is not possible to implement this ADT such that all operations are efficient.
+As we already mentioned in @sec:sequences:more-sequences, it is not possible to implement this ADT such that all operations are efficient.
-For example, if we use a circular dynamic array (see @sec:array-based-queues), `insert` and `remove` become inefficient when the position `i` is in the middle of the list.
+For example, if we use a circular dynamic array (see @sec:sequences:array-queues), `insert` and `remove` become inefficient when the position `i` is in the middle of the list.